spotDL/spotdlRedesign/docs/models/.idea/plugin-system.md

   Consider a code editor with plugin support, there are multiple things happening
   simultaneously:

-  - The editor is "reading" you keystrokes and displaying text on screen
+  - The editor is "reading" your keystrokes and displaying text on screen

   - A plugin is highlighting the code based on what language your using

   - Another plugin is providing auto-complete suggestions as you type

-  - Another plugin is checking your spellings in live time.
+  - Another plugin is checking your spellings in real time.

   All of this is happening at once, simultaneously, in parallel - a "parallel process".